voxie/training-modules/Module-10.md

 For this task you will need to build a GUI package that has self-contained functionality.
 It should have the ability to be used in your existing Laravel application which is where you'll need to show it's implementation.

-Create a new branch in your GitLab 'Laravel-Test' repo called `package` and commit all the work from this module there.
+Create a new branch in your Bitbucket 'Laravel-Test' repo called `package` and commit all the work from this module there.

 #### Test requirements: